0:00Hello and welcome to the press review. HelloFrench!

 12:09He announced that he was quitting his job to go live at the end of the world.

-12:37This expression is often used to refer to our camp during the war.
+12:37This expression is often used to refer to our camp during a war.
+We also used the word

 13:25is a disease that lasts a few days, which makes your stomach ache.